microsoft/pxt-adafruit/docs/lessons/game-of-chance/challenges.md

 ### Challenge 2

-What if micro:bit's answer to the question is GAME OVER?
+What if @boardname@'s answer to the question is GAME OVER?
 Let's have `GAME OVER` be displayed when button `B` is pressed.
 Add a condition for button `B` and inside it show the `GAME OVER`.

 ```blocks
 basic.showString("SELECT A BUTTON")